 GINA protects individuals' and their family members' genetic information in order to enable individuals to take advantage of genetic testing, technologies, research, and new therapies without fear of discrimination in employment or health insurance.
 GINA is comprised of two titles.
 Title I governs most health plans and health insurance issuers and prohibits the use of genetic information to make decisions about covered individuals and, with some exceptions, prohibits requesting or requiring that beneficiaries undergo genetic testing or provide genetic information.
-Title II governs most private and public employers and prohibits the use of genetic information for most purposes.
+Title II governs most private and public employers and prohibits the use of genetic information to discriminate against employees or applicants and from acquiring employee's or applicant's genetic information for most purposes.
 Both titles contain exceptions that enable disclosure of genetic information for research purposes in certain circumstances.